 - The last play area is tucked in a wooded area between parking lot P12 and P17.
 You’ll have to walk in from either lot.
 2 baby swings and 4 big kid swings.

-- A final note: the lakes and waterfalls provide unique opportunities for family photos.
+- The lakes and waterfalls provide unique opportunities for family photos.

 - As a reader reminded me, parking can be hard to come by when there are special events!
 So bring your patience and try to get there early.

 - Get a map at the entrance to locate the play areas and reference the numbered parking lots – it’s especially important to know which parts of the park are open or not because of recent wildfire damage and recovery.